apurvanakade/apurvanakade.github.io/src/resume.md

 # Résumé

+My detailed CV is [here](https://drive.google.com/file/d/1gjjdAYYkMuSBC6xEMi96PKej3IxA25VC/view?usp=sharing).
+You can find teaching evaluations for my courses [here](https://tinyurl.com/nakade-evals).

+I completed my PhD in Math at the Johns Hopkins University in 2019.
+My PhD thesis is titled _Manifold Calculus and Convex Integration_ (more [here](./research.html)).

+I have been teaching university level math courses for quite some time now.
+I taught summer courses, semester-long courses, and intersession courses at JHU from 2014-19.
+I taught semester-long courses at UWO from 2019-21.
+I was a mentor for Canada/USA Mathcamp from 2017-2019 and an academic coordinator for the summer of 2018.

+Below is a list of courses I've taught so far.
+You can find the course notes in [Course Design](./course_design.html).

 | University | Course                                             | Years             | # of students |                             |
 | ---------- | -------------------------------------------------- | ----------------- | ------------- | --------------------------- |
 | UWO        | Algebraic Topology                                 | Winter 2021       | 10            | Grad                        |